alindeman/zonebie/README.md

     Zonebie.set_random_timezone

-## Usage
+## Other Usage

+If you simply need a random timezone for some other part of your tests, Zonebie can help as well.

+    # e.g. with Rails
+    zone = ActiveSupport::TimeZone[Zonebie.random_timezone]
+    puts zone.now

+## Reproducing Bugs

-When `Zonebie.set_random_timezone` is called (if using RSpec, this call is automatically setup for you), Zonebie assigns a timezone and prints a message to STDOUT:
+When `Zonebie.set_random_timezone` is called, Zonebie assigns a timezone and prints a message to STDOUT:

     [Zonebie] Setting timezone to "Eastern Time (US & Canada)"